osamasayed585/Union_coop/README.md

-# Welcome Dear hiring manager,
+# Welcome dear hiring manager,

 ### I did the task to the fullest.
 I wish you would appreciate my effort in producing this work.